 The blind was across to another spit of land and was placed just out of the water.
 Except for some suction to the old falls and to a tiny bit of land poking out of the water, this was a straight forward blind.
 All the dogs who attempted it did fine.

 Our goal as judges was to make both series as hunt-like as possible while staying within AKC's rules for a Senior retriever hunt test.
 We also wanted the handlers and dogs to enjoy it and to make sure everyone was safe.
 Some dogs did very well overall, some did better on one series or the other and some had enough trouble that we couldn't give them a ribbon this time.
-We got several compliments on the test set up, however in hindsight there are a couple of things I would tweak to make it an even better test.
+We got several compliments on the test set up.

 I'm grateful to the Mile High Golden Retriever Club for asking me to judge, to the owners and handlers who entered their dogs, to all the helpers for handling the myriad of jobs and to my co-judge who made it so easy, it felt like we've been working together for years.